Injury accident south of Griswold, Sunday night

-GRISWOLD – Two women were injured in a single vehicle crash on Sunday night, about 8:50 p.m. near 540th and Yankton Road, south of Griswold.
+GRISWOLD – Two women were injured in a single vehicle crash on Sunday, Feb 19, at about 8:50 p.m. near 540th and Yankton Road, south of Griswold.

 - To view our latest e-Edition click the image on the left.